RawadHaidar/RawadHaidar/README.md

   </a>
 </p>

-🧠 Currently learning more about Python, PHP, SQL, JS, HTML, and CSS<br>
+🧠 Currently learning more about full-Stack software development best practices using Python, PHP, SQL, JS, HTML, and CSS<br>

 📂 Featured Projects: